 During 2023/24 the National Bereavement Alliance will be refreshing the Bereavement Care Service Standards as part of its work for the Health and Wellbeing Alliance.
 This project will include a focus on tackling inequalities.

-In response to the challenges that people identified in understanding what bereavement support is out there and might help them, the Marie Curie Palliative Care Research Centre, Cardiff has collaborated with national partners to produce a new resource, the Grief Support Guide.
-Based on research conducted during the Covid-19 pandemic and published on the National Bereavement Alliance website.
-This is available in multiple languages.
+In response to the challenges that people identified in understanding what bereavement support is out there and might help them, the Marie Curie Palliative Care Research Centre, Cardiff has collaborated with national partners to produce a new resource, the Grief Support Guide, based on research conducted during the Covid-19 pandemic and published on the National Bereavement Alliance website.
+The Guide, which has been viewed almost 7,000 times since September 2023, is available in ten languages and has been widely adopted, including in the RCGP’s End of Life Tool Kit and Macmillan’s e-learning resources, and by the Medical Examiners Wales, the Cremation Society and the Palliative and End of Life Care Programme Board (Wales).
+The Guide is updated annually and Version 2 is due to be released shortly.

 All UK Governments must commission further research to better understand the emotional support needs of people affected by bereavement with a particular focus on understanding how services can be improved for Black, Asian and ethnic minority communities and groups whose grief is disenfranchised.